Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 Guideline Statement 9

-9. Clinicians should assess the extent of metastatic disease (bone, lymph node and visceral metastasis) using conventional imaging in newly diagnosed mHSPC patients.
+Clinicians should assess the extent of metastatic disease (lymph node, bone, and visceral metastases) in newly diagnosed mHSPC patients.
 (Clinical Principle)

 Discussion